evansd/whitenoise/docs/index.rst

    application = WhiteNoise(application, root='/path/to/static/files')
    application.add_files('/path/to/more/static/files', prefix='more-files/')

-And that's it, you're ready to go!
+And that's it, you're ready to go.
 For more details see the :doc:`full documentation <base>`.